What The Color of Your Scrubs Means and How to Choose

 What’s the best color of scrubs then?
 Unless your hospital or office requires you to wear a certain color, it ultimately comes down to personal preference.
 Blue and green are always great choices, though pink and purple may suit certain people more.
 But as long as you keep cleanliness, personal taste, and your patients’ comfort in mind, you’ll make the right choice.

 For more helpful career tips, be sure to subscribe to our blog and read future posts.
+If you are on your way to becoming a doctor, make sure you know the reason for wearing a white coat.

 Dress A Med; How Does Color Affect Blood Pressure?